aleksanderkatan/klockilol4dupf/README.md

 2) Create a new folder and unzip there.
 3) Run klockilol4dupf.exe (a file in "game" folder).

+Windows Defender will likely stop the game from running.
+Press more info -> run anyway, if you trust me enough.
+<br/><br/>

 For Linux:

 just clone and run launcher.py, hopefully works